 1. Learn the History of the Indigenous Tribes

-During a stop on my trek to Teyuna, members of the indigenous Wiwa tribe told me (through a translator, as they only spoke Spanish and their native tongue) that they were hand-selected by the mamos for their jobs.
-Whether that is to work as a guide or any other position in the community.
+During a stop on my trek to Teyuna, members of the indigenous Wiwa tribe told me (through a translator, as they only spoke Spanish and their native tongue) that they were hand-selected by the mamos for their jobs, whether that is to work as a guide or any other position in the community.
 The tribes describe themselves as “guardians of the heart of the world”.
-They are not in charge of nature but part of it.
-As they get back land, they return it to jungle.
+They are not in charge of nature but part of it, and as they get back land, they return it to jungle.
 They want to teach visitors their messages and beliefs to take away.

-It’s crucial tourists are respectful of course.
-You should treat the indigenous tribes like you would like to be treated – not as tourist attractions, but as people.
+It’s crucial tourists are respectful; that you treat the indigenous tribes like you would like to be treated – not as tourist attractions, but as people.
 Ask before taking someone’s photograph, for example, and show complete respect to their history, rituals and traditions.
 But also, make sure you take every chance to speak to, learn from and connect with these amazing people, who have wisdom beyond most of us.

 2. Come Properly Prepared for a Rainforest Hike

 Look at this as the ‘when to go’ and ‘what to bring’ section of the Lost City guide.
 The Sierra Nevada de Santa Marta jungle is a rainforest.
 The clue is in the name.
 Even if it’s 40 degrees and you’re hiking in the baking heat, uncovered (thankfully most hiking is under the shelter of trees), there’s every chance that in half an hour the heavens will open and you’ll be hiking in the definition of torrential rain.
 This, when all is said and done, is fine.